fengyuanchen/cropper/README.md

 This event fires when the crop box is changing.

-> Related original events: "mousemove", "touchmove".
+> Related original events: "mousemove", "touchmove" and "pointermove".

 ### dragend.cropper